Popular Astronomy Writers' Guide

 We do not accept any handwritten or typed material.
 Please send article in either text or Word format (not pdf) via email to email@example.com.

 Images should be sent as separate attachments and not embedded in the Word document.
 They should be of the highest resolution possible and include an image credit or permission.

 Check your copy for spelling errors, particularly of people's names.
 Capitalise proper nouns only.
 For magnification, state x100 (not 100x).
 For timings, please state time in the 21:45 UT format (not 21h 45m) and dates in the format 30 March 2016.
 State measurements in metric, not imperial, eg 150 mm reflector.
 Our Sun and our Galaxy should have capital letters, but other suns and galaxies do not.
 The Universe should also have a capital letter.
 It is galactic disc, but computer disk.

 Original text and image material remains the copyright of the author/artist, and may be used freely by the author/artist at a later date.
 When using other people's observations it is the responsibility of the author to secure permission from the observer in question before submitting it.

-The Editor will try to acknowledge all submissions to PA promptly, and we'll communicate our acceptance or rejection within a reasonable period.
+The Editor will acknowledge all submissions to PA promptly, and we'll communicate our acceptance or rejection within a reasonable period.
 Once your submission is accepted, the Editor will consult the author or artist if necessary, to make changes or amendments, although we reserve the right to edit the material to suit the presentation and available space.
 It's our aim to produce a readable article in good English.
 In any disputes, the judgement of the Editor will be final.